Sherbrooke Hussars: Sherbrooke Hussars

 The current service vehicle is the Mercedes G-Wagen 1/2-ton truck, and the operational support vehicle is the MilCots commercial pattern extended cab 4x4 truck.
-There are six assigned for the echelon as fuel can hauler, ammo truck, squadron sergeant major's resupply and canteen, first-line mechanic, and administration sergeant in place of the retired LSVW.
-In fall 2017, the transition to a new vehicle began, the TAPV, 18-ton Textron Tactical Armoured Patrol Vehicle.
+There are six vehicles assigned for the echelon as fuel can hauler, ammo truck, squadron sergeant major's resupply and canteen, first-line mechanic, and administration sergeant in place of the retired LSVW.
+Since the fall of 2017, the TAPV has been the main training attraction, 18-ton Textron Tactical Armoured Patrol Vehicle.

+Throughout its existence, the regiment perpetuates its Eastern Township roots as a bilingual unit in the Army Reserves.
+Since the arrival of the TAPV, training has concentrated on cavalry duties such as mounted reconnaissance, convoy escort and vehicle checkpoint establishment using the TAPV and G-Wagen.